Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data

 We have also established key theoretical properties of the model, including identifiability, a known challenge in non-replicated multivariate spatial settings.
-In our real-data application, we analyzed US wildfire data over $3503$ spatial locations, demonstrating that our model consistently outperforms independent univariate process models.
-This superiority is evident through standard Bayesian model comparison metrics such as WAIC and ELPD.
+In our real-data application, we analyze US wildfire data over $3503$ spatial grid cells covering mainland US, demonstrating that our model consistently outperforms independent univariate process models.
+This superiority is evident through standard Bayesian model comparison metrics such as ELJPD.
 The EVA 2021 data challenge, however, involves spatio-temporal data with multiple land cover and meteorological variables; several avenues can also be explored to extend our model to temporally replicated spatial data \citep{Zhu05}, spatio-temporal data \citep{zhang2023joint}, or in Bayesian model selection.

-While our current model assumes spatial isotropy, extending it to nonstationary settings presents a substantial challenge.
-In particular, modeling with non-separable covariance structures often leads to severe over-parameterization and identifiability issues \citep{Genton15}, especially in the absence of temporally replicated data.
+While our current formulation assumes spatial isotropy and separability, violations from these assumptions may lead to model misspecification.
+Extending the framework for nonstationary spatial dependence remains a substantial challenge.
+Flexible cross-covariance can be used, for instance, through linear models of coregionalization (LMC), which express $\mc{W}(\cdot)$ as a linear combination of latent spatial processes \citep{gelfand2004nonstationary, schmidt2003bayesian}, as well as through more general constructions based on latent dimensions \citep{apanasovich2010cross}.
+However, such non-separable covariance formulations often introduce over-parameterization and raise identifiability concerns \citep{Genton15}, particularly in the absence of temporally replicated data.
+For areal or lattice spatial data, an alternative direction can be explored using multivariate conditional autoregressive (MCAR) models \citep{mardia1988multi, gelfand2003proper}.
 Future work could explore scalable approximations to the high-dimensional posterior of the latent GP, such as domain partitioning or approximate Bayesian fusion \citep{dai2023bayesian} within the mixed-type response modeling framework.